microtick/node-operations/README.md

 ## Preliminary

-No changes have been made to the Microtick software.
-This upgrade is intended to reset the state of the chain, requiring less disk space and making it easier for a node to recover.
+Minor changes have been made to the Microtick software to handle a security patch and state exports.
+This upgrade is primarily intended to reset the state of the chain, requiring less disk space and making it easier for a node to recover.
 We will also add some additional markets.
 This will not yet be the Stargate upgrade.